Britney Spears: Public image

 Billboard opined that, by the time Spears released her second album, Oops!...
 I Did It Again, "There was a shift occurring in both the music and her public image: She was sharper, sexier and singing about more grown-up fare, setting the stage for 2001's Britney, which shed her innocent skin and ushered her into adulthood."
 Britneys lead single, "I'm a Slave 4 U", and its music video were also credited for distancing her from her previous "wholesome bubblegum star" image.
 Stephen Thomas Erlewine of AllMusic remarked, "If 2001's Britney was a transitional album, capturing Spears at the point when she wasn't a girl and not yet a woman, its 2003 follow-up, In the Zone, is where she has finally completed that journey and turned into Britney, the Adult Woman."
 Erlewine likened Spears to fellow singer Christina Aguilera, explaining that both equated "maturity with transparent sexuality and the pounding sounds of nightclubs".
 Brittany Spanos of LA Weekly stated that Spears "set the bar for the 'adulthood' transition teen pop stars often struggle with".

-Spears' erratic behavior and personal problems during 2006–2008 were highly publicized and affected both her career and public image.
+Spears's erratic behavior and personal problems during 2006–08 were highly publicized and affected both her career and public image.
 Erlewine writes that "each new disaster [was] stripping away any residual sexiness in her public image".
 In a 2008 article, Rolling Stones Vanessa Grigoriadis described her much-publicized personal issues as "the most public downfall of any star in history".
 Spears later received favorable media attention; Billboard wrote that her appearance at the 2008 MTV Video Music Awards "was a picture of professionalism and poise" after her "disastrous" performance the previous year, while Business Insider ran an article on how she had "lost control of her life ... and then made an incredible career comeback".
 In 2017, Spears said: "I think I had to give myself more breaks through my career and take responsibility for my mental health. ...
 I wrote back then, that I was lost and didn't know what to do with myself.
 I was trying to please everyone around me because that's who I am deep inside.
 There are moments where I look back and think: 'What the hell was I thinking?'"